iron-software/IronWord.Examples/how-to/text-effect-reflection-effect/README.md

     </div>
 </div>

-## Customizing Reflection Effect Properties
+## Properties of Reflection Effect

-Reflection effects offer several configurable properties that can be tailored to satisfy specific design needs.
-Below are detailed explanations for each adjustable attribute:
+A variety of properties are available to customize the reflection effect, catering to different design preferences.
+Below is a detailed list of each property:

-- **SchemeColor**: Defines the color of the reflection.
+- **SchemeColor**: Specifies the scheme color.
-- **HorizontalSkewAngle**: Adjusts the skew on the horizontal plane, measured in degrees.
+- **HorizontalSkewAngle**: Sets the horizontal skew angle in degrees.
-- **HorizontalScalingFactor**: Modifies the scaling on the horizontal plane.
+- **HorizontalScalingFactor**: Adjusts the horizontal scaling of the reflection.
-- **DistanceFromText**: Determines how far the reflection is from the text, measured in points.
+- **DistanceFromText**: Defines the separation between the text and its reflection, measured in points.
-- **DirectionAngle**: Controls the angle of reflection direction, specified in degrees.
+- **DirectionAngle**: Determines the direction angle of the reflection in degrees.
-- **FadeDirectionAngle**: Sets the angle at which the reflection effect begins to fade.
+- **FadeDirectionAngle**: Controls the fading direction of the reflection.
-- **EndPosition**: Specifies the end position of the reflection effect.
+- **EndPosition**: Establishes where the reflection ends.
-- **StartPosition**: Indicates the start position of the reflection effect.
+- **StartPosition**: Marks where the reflection starts.
-- **EndingOpacity**: Defines the opacity level at the end of the reflection.
+- **EndingOpacity**: Sets the opacity level at the end of the reflection.
-- **VerticalScalingFactor**: Alters the scaling on the vertical plane.
+- **VerticalScalingFactor**: Adjusts the vertical scaling.
-- **StartingOpacity**: Sets the initial opacity of the reflection.
+- **StartingOpacity**: Specifies the initial opacity level.
-- **Alignment**: Controls where the reflection aligns relative to the text.
+- **Alignment**: Aligns the reflection relative to the text.
-- **BlurRadius**: Applies a blur effect, the intensity of which is measured in points.
+- **BlurRadius**: Adds blur, measured in points.
-- **VerticalSkewAngle**: Adjusts the skew on the vertical plane, measured in degrees.
+- **VerticalSkewAngle**: Sets the vertical skew angle in degrees.

 ```cs
 using IronWord.Models.Enums;
 using IronWord;

 namespace ironword.TextEffectReflectionEffect
 {
     public class Section2